 What are the advantages of attending a support group meeting?

 Nothing can replace the face-to-face interaction, warmth and closeness that can develop when people interact on a personal level, in a nurturing, non-judgmental environment.
-For many the local group is the only place to make connections with other acoustic neuroma patients who have gone through a similar experience; they provide emotional support that sometimes even family members cannot fully understand.
+For many the support group is the only place to make connections with other acoustic neuroma patients who have gone through a similar experience; they provide emotional support that sometimes even family members cannot fully understand.
 There is mutual support, understanding and reassurance that helps to develop realistic expectations and adjust to changing life situations.
-Local support groups have participants from a specific geographic location, so there is a familiarity that comes from shared community experiences that can strengthen bonds among participants.
+Support groups have participants from a specific geographic location, so there is a familiarity that comes from shared community experiences that can strengthen bonds among participants.